 This expense is due to the compensation of directors, officers, employees and consultants that are share based.
-Shared based compensation for the three and six-months ended June 30, 2019 higher than the comparative periods in 2018 due to 0.9 million additional options granted during Q1 2019 and an increase in stock price over the previous year.
-The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's condensed consolidated interim financial statements for the quarter ended June 30, 2019.
+Shared based compensation for the three and nine months ended September 30, 2019 is higher than the comparative periods in 2018 due to 0.9 million more options being granted during Q1 2019 versus Q1 2018 and an increase in stock price, at the time of grant, over the previous year.
+The fair value of options granted is estimated at the time of grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's condensed consolidated interim financial statements for the quarter ended September 30, 2019.